 Photo by Marinna Jamadi.

 Zizzo holds Bachelor of Fine Arts degrees in both Fiber and Art History from the Kansas City Art Institute.
-She was recently awarded an artist residency at the Arab American National Museum in May 2024, and was a Fellow for the Mildred’s Lane Attention Labs: Order of the Third Bird in 2015.
-Recent exhibitions include the Carolyn Campagna Kleefeld Contemporary Art Museum in Long Beach, CA, the Craft in America Center in Los Angeles, CA, the California Center for the Arts Museum in Escondido, CA, and Studio 203 in Los Angeles, CA among others.
-She is a frequent volunteer at Able Arts Work in Long Beach, CA, where she collaborates with resident artists on various projects.
+She was an artist-in-residence at the Arab American National Museum in 2024, and a Fellow for the Mildred’s Lane Attention Labs: Order of the Third Bird in 2015.
+Recent exhibition venues include: the Carolyn Campagna Kleefeld Contemporary Art Museum (Long Beach, CA), Craft in America Center (Los Angeles, CA), California Center for the Arts Museum (Escondido, CA), and Studio 203 (Los Angeles, CA).
+Zizzo's work is in the collections of the Carolyn Campagna Kleefeld Contemporary Art Museum, The Elder Statesmen, Able ARTS Work, and Kancan USA.
+She is a frequent volunteer at Able ARTS Work in Long Beach, CA, where she collaborates with resident artists on various projects.

 Contact